AmandaArenales/ComIT_Exercises_Python/README.md

 ## Practice 3

 1. Count the number of words, separated by one or more spaces, from a telegram ending in point.
-It can be assumed that the user enters character by character the telegram or the complete sequence, which is more comfortable to propose a solution:[`count_words.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/Practice_3/count_words.py)
+It can be assumed that the user enters character by character the telegram or the complete sequence, which is more comfortable to propose a solution: [`count_words.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/Practice_3/count_words.py)

+1. Develop an algorithm for a dice game.
+The player must bet on a number between 1 and 6 (keyboard reading), then you must simulate the roll of a dice and finally inform the player if he has won or lost: [`dice_game.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/Practice_3/dice_game.py)

+1. Write an algorithm to invert a string of characters: [`invert_a_string.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/Practice_3/invert_a_string.py)